ryanleslie33/oregon-health-plan/README.md

 * _API specs-----------------------------these specs are to be ignored until API is correctly installed_

-* _User can to enter a medical issue to receive a list of doctors in the portland area that fit the input_.
+* _User can to enter a medical issue to receive a list of doctors in the Portland area that fit the input_.

 * _User can enter a name to receive a list of doctors in the Portland area that fit search criteria_